ViralTexts/gtr-clusters/clusters/18520205-sn84023200-HouseholdEconomy.md

 ## [From _Gold Hill daily news._](https://chroniclingamerica.loc.gov/lccn/sn84022046/1863-11-14/ed-1/seq-1)

 #### 1863-11-14 &middot; Gold Hill, N.T.
 [Nev.]

 <table style="width: 100%;"><tr><td style="width: 50%">

+Influence of a Newspaper.
+A school teacher, who has been engaged
+a long time in his profession and witness­
 ed the influence of a newspaper upon the
 minds of a family of children, writes as
 follows :